 There are mainly two types of fibres: soluble and insoluble.
 Interestingly, soluble fibres can slow down digestion and reduce the rate at which the body absorbs sugar and other nutrients.
 Even though this might seem bad, this slow absorption can prevent sudden spikes in blood sugar levels and provide the body with a continuous supply of energy over a period of time.
 Insoluble fibres, on the other hand, helps the easy movement of food through the intestines.
 Depending on your needs, you will either need soluble fibres or insoluble fibres, or both.
 Read this article to know more about them.

 Most food contains soluble and insoluble fibres in different proportions.
-However, because of defective dietary habits or the inability of the body to retain roughage from the food, some people will need an extra dose of fibres apart from their regular diet.
+You might need an extra dose of fibres apart from what you get from your regular diet.
+The need for more fibres can be due to your defective dietary habits or the inability of the body to retain roughage from the food.
 However, the type of fibre that the body needs varies from person to person.
 It might come as a surprise to some people that there are more than a dozen different fibres.
-Out of these here is the list of four most common types of fibres that the human body needs.
+Out of these here is the list of the four most common types of fibres that the human body needs.

 Cellulose is the major component of plant cells and is insoluble in water.
 Therefore, it is not surprising that green vegetables like cauliflower, cabbage, broccoli, and kale are the richest source of this dietary fibre.
 This fibre does not undergo any significant digestion as it passes through the gastrointestinal tract.
 This helps it to move other food components along with it as it moves through the tract.
 Another great benefit of cellulose is that it can aid the growth of useful bacteria in the digestive system.
 It is the presence of these bacteria that keeps the system healthy and efficient.